Bosnia-Herzegovina profile - Media

 There are more than 200 commercial radio and TV stations.
 The sector is saturated and outlets operate within a weak advertising market.
 Advertising revenues for broadcasters outstrip those for print media.

 - Glas Srpske (Voice of the Serb Republic) - Banja Luka, Bosnian Serb government daily

-- Radio and TV of Bosnia and Hercegovina - state-wide public broadcaster, operates BHTV1
+- Radio and TV of Bosnia and Herzegovina - state-wide public broadcaster, operates BHTV1

-- Federation TV (FTV) - public TV service of Bosnian Muslim-Croat entity, operates two networks
+- Federation TV (FTV) - public TV service of Bosnian Muslim-Croat entity

 - Serb Republic Radio-TV (RTRS) - operates public TV service of Bosnian Serb entity